 Historic baronial surname of Barnard Castle and Bywell

 An obsolete surname today but an historic baronial surname of Norman French origin associated with Barnard Castle in Durham; Bywell in Northumberland and Stokesley in North Yorkshire.
 The Baliols of course included two kings of Scotland and the founder of Balliol College in Oxford.

 Only ten Baliol individuals were listed in the 1881 census for Great Britain but were they really descendants of the ancient baronial family?
-Nine of these Baliols (with one ‘l’, as there are no Balliols in the census in 1881) reside in the North East and include a 65-year-old Pontefract-born surgeon called John Baliol along with his wife and pawnbroker son living in Marlborough Crescent in the centre of Newcastle upon Tyne.
+Nine of these Baliols (with one ‘l’, as there were no Balliols in the census in 1881) resided in the North East and included a 65-year-old Pontefract-born surgeon called John Baliol along with his wife and pawnbroker son living in Marlborough Crescent in the centre of Newcastle upon Tyne.
 His wife and son were both born in Houghton-le-Spring.

 Also in the North East in 1881, in Sunderland (Bishopwearmouth), there was a 62 year old Sheffield-born woman called Harriet Baliol living with relatives called Worth.
 Further north in the Seaton Delaval area of Northumberland, a photographer and coal miner called Henry Baliol (born in Gainsborough, Lincolnshire) was living with his Cramlington-born wife, daughter and two sons.
 The only other Baliol featuring in the 1881 census was a 19-year-old servant girl called Carrie Baliol who was a boarder at a house in Campbeltown, Argyll in Scotland.
 Her birthplace was simply given as ‘England’ and she described herself as an actress and servant.